 Each department has their goals and every task is related back to one of the company key OKRs.

 And from there we have OKRs for each team member for an episode.
-We talk through how their tasks align to those OKRs, and review the tasks themselves every week in a team level “sync”.
-Team members are empowered to problem solve in their areas of responsibility, in order to figure out how to have the most impact on improving the key metrics which are attached to their tasks.
+We talk through how their tasks align to those OKRs, and review the tasks themselves every week in a team level “sync.”
+Team members are empowered to problem solve in their areas of responsibility.
+Doing so allows them to figure out how to have the most impact on key metrics attached to their tasks.

 By being transparent and aligning the company, teams, and individuals on common goals, we help our team members solve the right problem, instead of doing what we tell them to.